Communications Engineering Services

 The EMS Region III med-channel radio communications system is the most complex system in the state.
 This necessary complexity is due to the population density and the number of medical resources within the region.

 EMS Region III comprises Baltimore City and the five surrounding counties.
 For communications purposes, however, Cecil County (part of region IV) is included in the region III EMRC.
 The region III EMRC is located in Baltimore at the MIEMSS building.
-Med-Channel communications is received at EMRC via one of 20 base station sites or through interfaces with local jurisdiction’s 800 MHz systems.
+Med-Channel communications is received at EMRC via one of 24 base station sites or through interfaces with local jurisdiction’s 800 MHz systems.
 EMRC is the central location for establishing medical consultation within the region.
 Whenever there is a need for medical consultation, the clinician contacts EMRC on Call 1.
 The EMRC operator directs the clinician to the appropriate med-channel and establishes a patch to the appropriate medical facility.
 Consultation facilities and multiple hospitals can be patched into a single consultation.
-The EMRC can also be accessed by local and 800 service dial telephone and a tie into the Region 3 EMRC provides access to all of the Region 3 area medical facilities.
+The EMRC can also be accessed by local and 800 service dial telephone and a tie into the Region 3 EMRC provides access to all Region 3 area medical facilities.

 A Trauma Line radio system is present at the R A Cowley Shock Trauma Center.
 RF radiating cables allow communications with the attending trauma physician via a portable radio on Med-Channel 5.5.
-This provides a means for field clinicians to receive medical consultation on trauma patients without the physician’s movements being restricted.
+This provides a means for field clinicians to receive medical consultation on trauma patients without the Shock Trauma physician’s movements being restricted.

 The EMRC operator maintains a computerized status of all hospitals in the region.
 The system is known as CHATS (County Hospital Alert Tracking System).
 The operator provides notification of changes to a hospital’s status to the affected jurisdictions.
 The CHATS information is also available via the internet from the MIEMSS website.